schneebergerlab/msyd/README.md

 ## Installation
 pasy can be installed by a call to `setup.py` as `[sudo] python ./setup.py install [--user]`.
 Requirements for running pasy are `python >= 3.8`, `Cython`, `pysam >= 0.21.0`, `pandas`, `numpy` and `scipy` for the plotsr ordering functionality.
+They can be installed with `pip install -r requirements.txt`

 ## Usage